COVID-19 Testing Sites in Our Network

 You can search for a testing site on the NMDOH website.
 Before you go, read NMDOH’s What to know before you go page about testing sites, current testing and travel public health advisories, cost information, and more.
 There may be a long wait at the testing site you visit, so be prepared.

 It’s important to note that the NM Medical Advisory Team (MAT) does not recommend the antibody test because not all tests are reliable and because these tests are not yet able to determine if you are actually immune to a second infection or if you can transmit the disease.
-Read more about why the MAT doesn’t recommend this test in the Q&A directly below.
+Read more about why the MAT doesn’t recommend this test below.

 How do I get an antibody test?

-- Learn more about the antibody test from the CDC and understand why the New Mexico Medical Advisory Team cautions consumers about this type of testing.
+Learn more about the antibody test from the CDC and understand why the New Mexico MAT cautions consumers about this type of testing.

 - Talk with your doctor to ensure testing is right for you or your family member.